First published 4 January 2021

 Investing in Workday and deploying a configuration that works for your organisation at that time is, of course, important.
 However, the initial deployment of Workday is just the first step in your HRIS journey.

 Organisations evolve, their system needs evolve, and Workday’s features evolve.
-So it’s equally important that you invest in effective Workday Release Management to ensure you keep on top of the releases, and continue to get the most out of your Workday solution.
+So it’s equally important that you invest in effective Workday Release Management to ensure you keep on top of the releases and continue to get the most out of your Workday solution.